-All 12-volt current comes through the battery system.
-The battery is accessed through a removable panel under the front roadside cabinet of your trailer.
-Power from the battery goes to a set of Type 2 thermal breakers.
+All 12-volt current comes through the battery system in the front of the trailer.
+The batteries are accessible in the battery box on the A-frame of your trailer.
+Power from the batteries goes to a set of Type 2 thermal breakers.
 The breakers are tied together by a brass bus bar.
 One breaker (30-amp) protects the 12-volt tow vehicle charge line coming from the 7-way cord.
 Another breaker (20-amp) feeds the trailer brakes breakaway switch located near the hitch coupler.
 A 50-amp breaker feeds the battery disconnect relay.
 The current leaves the relay and travels to the 12-volt distribution panel, located in the converter, and then to the rest of the trailer.
 Open the decorative door on the front of the converter to access the panel and its fuses.
 For more information, see Electrical Diagrams on page 8-18.